raiKaustubh/telegram-web-disappearing-photos/progress.md

                                           WITHOUT ttlSeconds (line 949-952)

 Your Solutions:
-Solution 1: Intercept the GramJS Constructor in the Worker ✅ BEST Since the worker loads GramJS, you can intercept the InputMediaUploadedPhoto constructor BEFORE the worker uses it:
+Solution 1: Intercept the GramJS Constructor in the Worker Since the worker loads GramJS, you can intercept the InputMediaUploadedPhoto constructor BEFORE the worker uses it:
 Approach:
 Inject a script that runs BEFORE the worker loads